LucasPickering/slumber/docs/src/getting_started.md

 ### 1. Create a Slumber collection file

+Slumber's core feature is that it's **source-based**.
+That means you write down your configuration in a file first, then run Slumber and it reads the file.
+This differs from other popular clients such as Postman and Insomnia.
+The goal of being source-based is to make it easy to save and share your configurations.

-Create a file called `slumber.yml` and add the following contents:
+To get started, create a file called `slumber.yml` and add the following contents:

 ```yaml
 requests: